-Sorry but I have been having server issues, something seems to have corrupted the site while the web hosting company were changing servers in recent their maintenance work.
+Sorry but I have been having server issues, something seems to have corrupted the site while the web hosting company were changing servers in their recent maintenance work.

 But now back! and hopefully new posts coming soon too! :-)